isomerpages/govtech-gobusiness/pages/solutionrepo/solution2668.md

 ## Description

-QUICKBOOKS ONLINE is a cloud accounting software, is completely web-based, mobile based and hence, you don’t have to install or download traditional software on your laptops or worry about operating-system compatibility.
+QUICKBOOKS ONLINE is a cloud accounting software, is completely web-based, mobile based and hence, you don't have to install or download traditional software on your laptops or worry about operating-system compatibility.
 Your data are backs up automatically and meet the highest online security standards for data storage.
 It allows you to access from any Internet-connected computer and you can specify permission levels to control what type of data your users can see or modify.

 ## Solution Packages Option(s)